labermt/CST136SRS00/README.md

 Name: Nathan Tout

 Notes:
--takes in command line arguments (# games, bool 1/0, # doors, # disclosed)
+- takes in command line arguments (# games, bool 1/0, # doors, # disclosed)
--games are stored as tuples (car, goat) in a vector.
+- games are stored as tuples (car, goat) in a vector.

 Unresolved Issues: